A penalized criterion for selecting the number of clusters for K-medians: Simulations

-\begin{enumerate} \item $Z_i \sim \mathcal{T}_1$ \item $Z_i \sim \mathcal{T}_2$ \item $Z_i \sim \mathcal{U}[-10,10]$ \end{enumerate} where $\mathcal{T}_m$ is the Student law with m degrees of freedom and $\mathcal{U}[a,b]$ is the continuous uniform distribution on $[a,b]$.
+Here, $\mathcal{T}_m$ is the Student law with m degrees of freedom.
 In what follows, let us denote by $\rho$ the proportion of contaminated data.
 In order to compare the different clustering results, we focus on the Adjusted Rand Index (ARI) \citep{rand1971objective, hubert1985comparing} which is a measure of similarity between two clusterings and which relies on taking into account the right number of correctly classified pairs.
-We evaluate for each scenario the average of the number of clusters obtained on 50 trials and the averaged ARI only evaluated on uncontaminated data.
+We evaluate, for each scenario, the average number of clusters obtained over 50 trials and the average ARI evaluated only on uncontaminated data.

-Without contaminated data, the three K-medians algorithms as well as the K-means algorithm have globally found the right number of clusters with an averaged ARI close to $0.99$.
-Nevertheless, in the case where the data are contaminated by Student's law with 1 degree of freedom, the proposed slope method for K-medians successfully found more or less the optimal number of clusters up to $28\%$ contamination, and so with competitive ARI, but with $50\%$ contamination it fails to get out of it (logically, since it has a breakdown point at 0.5).
-Concerning the K-means algorithm, the number of clusters as well as the ARI quickly "diverge" as the contamination increases, leading, for the case where respectively $2\%$ and $16\%$ of the data are contaminated by a Student with 1 degree of freedom, to respectively $14$ selected clusters and an ARI close to $0.5$.

-In the other 2 cases of contamination, K-medians with slope heuristic manages well to find the right number of clusters (fluctuating between $10$ and $11$ essentially) while for K-means, the selected number of clusters fluctuates between $8$ and $13$.
-Note that in case of high contamination rate, we usually get $11$ clusters, which is logical since most of the contaminated data forms a kind of new cluster around the center of the sphere.
-In all scenarios, we obtain a better ARI compared to K-means clustering and in terms of ARI, Offline, Semi-Online and Online K-medians algorithms have analogous performances.